KxSystems/kx-vscode/README.md

 ![authenticateinsights](img/insightsauthenticate.jpg)

-After a successful connection to an Insights process, a new *DATA SOURCES* panel will become available in the kdb VS Code extension.
+After a successful connection to a kdb Insights Enterprise process, a new *DATA SOURCES* panel will become available in the kdb VS Code extension.

 ![insightsdatasources](img/datasources.jpg)